+Installed programs: c++, cc (link to gcc), cpp, g++, gcc, gcov

+Installed libraries: libasan.[a,so], libatomic.[a,so], libgcc.a, libgcc\eh.a, libgcc\s.so, libgcov.a, libgomp.

+[a,so], libiterty.a, libitm.[a,so], liblto\plugin.so, libmudflap.[a,so], libmudflapth. [a,so], libsupc+a,so], l

++.a, libtsan.[a,so]

-Installed programs: c++, cc (link to gcc), cpp, g++, gcc, gcov Installed libraries: libasan.[a,so], libatomic.[a,so], libgcc.a, libgcc_eh.a, libgcc_s.so, libgcov.a, libgomp. [a,so], libiberty.a, libitm.[a,so], liblto_plugin.so, libmudflap.[a,so], libmudflapth. [a,so], libquadmath.[a,so], libssp.[a,so], libssp_nonshared.a, libstdc++.[a,so], libsupc+ +.a, libtsan.[a,so] Installed directories: /usr/include/c++, /usr/lib/gcc, /usr/share/gcc-4.8.3 сс The C compiler срр The C preprocessor; it is used by the compiler to expand the #include, #define, and similar statements in the source files c++ The C++ compiler g ++ The C++ compiler gcc The C compiler gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect libasan The Address Sanitizer runtime library libatomic A GCC support runtime library for atomic operations not supported by hardware libgcc Contains run-time support for gcc libgcov Library that is linked into a program when gcc is instructed to enable profiling libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran libiberty Contains routines used by various GNU programs, including getopt, obstack, strerror, strtol, and strtoul libitm The GNU Transactional Memory Library, which provides transaction support for accesses to a process's memory liblto_plugin Runtime library for GCC's link-time optimization plugin libmudflap The libmudflap libraries are used by GCC for instrumenting pointer and array dereferencing operations. libquadmath The GCC Quad-Precision Math Libarary API libssp Contains routines supporting GCC's stack-smashing protection functionality libstdc++ The standard C++ library libsupc++ Provides supporting routines for the C++ programming language libtsan The Thread Sanitizer runtime library
+Installed directories: /usr/include/c++, /usr/lib/gcc, /usr/share/gcc-4.8.3 cpp The C preprocessor; it is used by the compiler to expand the #include, #define, and similar statements in the source files gcov A coverage testing tool; it is used to analyze programs to determine where optimizations will have the most effect libasan The Address Sanitizer runtime library libatomic A GCC support runtime library for atomic operations not supported by hardware libgcc Contains run-time support for gcc libgcov Library that is linked into a program when gcc is instructed to enable profiling libgomp GNU implementation of the OpenMP API for multi-platform shared-memory parallel programming in C/C++ and Fortran libiberty Contains routines used by various GNU programs, including getopt, obstack, strerror, strtol, and strtoul libitm The GNU Transactional Memory Library, which provides transaction support for accesses to a process's memory Runtime library for GCC's link-time optimization plugin liblto\plugin libmudflap The libraries are used by GCC for instrumenting pointer and array dereferencing operations. libquadmath The GCC Quad-Precision Math Libarary API libssp Contains routines supporting GCC's stack-smashing protection functionality The standard C++ library libstdc++ Provides supporting routines for the C++ programming language libsupc++